Welcome to the Coffee Fest Latte Art World Championship Open

 We will not tolerate:

-Terika Raak currently works for Caffe Vita.
-She has been in the industry for more than ten years and continues to get excited about learning new things each day.
+Terika Raak, Caffe Umbria Terika Raak has been in the industry for more than 20 years and continues to get excited about learning new things each day.
 Over the past few years, Terika has enjoyed judging at barista competitions and competing in whatever latte art throwdown she can find.
+She has been teaching latte art at Coffee Fest for over 10 years and is an excellent guide to beginner or advanced coffee professionals. |

 PREVIOUS COMPETITION WINNERS